lorainelab/bioviz/README.md

 This documentation assumes you're using an Amazon Linux AMI image and CentOS Linux.

-**Tip**: To find out what Linux variant your EC2 instances is running, do:
+**Tip**: To find out what Linux variant your EC2 instance is running, do:

 ```
 $ cat /etc/*release | grep ID_LIKE